thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 > <cite markdown="1">[Alan Kay](https://en.wikipedia.org/wiki/Alan_Kay)</cite>

 There was a point where the computer was the most expensive part of a project.
 Now it is by far the programmer.
-Computing has become practically free, but the price of the programmer has skyrocketed.
+Computing has become practically free, but the price of programming has skyrocketed.
 You, I, and most people now have a supercomputer in their pocket:

 <table>